-This course will provide an introduction to the major theories and empirical research on human development, focusing on development between 0-3 years of age.
-We will discuss topics such as perception, language, attachment, and much more.
-While the focus of the course will be on typical development, we will also touch on examples of atypical development.
+This course will provide an introduction to the major theories and current research on human development, focusing on development between 0-3 years of age.
+We will discuss how infants perceive their world, how they come to understand and use language, how they build special bonds with their caregivers, and so much more!